McCarthy Beach State Park

 Limited spring camping available starting April 1st.

-Side Lake Campground: Due to the ongoing construction of the new sanitation building, no vault toilets are available in the first or second campground loops.
-All campers using these loops, which include all the electric sites, must be self-contained or willing to walk several hundred yards to the nearest toilet.
-Vault toilets are available in the far loop, which is suitable for tenters and small trailers.
+Side Lake Campground: There may be some noise and activity associated with the ongoing construction of the new sanitation building.No vault toilets are available in the second campground loop.
+Vault toilets are available in the first loop (electric sites) and far loop, which is suitable for tenters and small trailers.

 The Beatrice Lake Campground will be open as usual.